-- a) The Chief Executive Officer is responsible for the development and maintenance of the Sexual Assault and Sexual Harassment Policy and Procedure and for communicating this to all staff including the Student Counsellors and Senior Lecturer, Academic Quality and Student Discipline, for implementation through the pursuant procedure. - b) The Academic Dean/Faculty Head, VET, are responsible for communicating any revisions or amendments to Sexual Assault and Sexual Harassment Policy and

-Procedure to the relevant academic staff members.
+The Chief Executive Officer (CEO) is responsible for the development and maintenance of the Sexual Assault and Sexual Harassment Policy and Procedure and for communicating this to all staff including the Student Counsellors, for implementation through the pursuant procedure.
+The Chief Executive Officer is also responsible for communicating the Sexual Assault and Sexual Harassment Policy and Procedure to new staff during induction.
+The Chief Executive Officer is also responsible for reporting data and critical